theNewDynamic/thenewdynamic.org/content/tool/meli.md

 ---
 Meli is an open source platform built for deploying static sites and frontend applications.

-Meli uses[Caddy](https://caddyserver.com/)to serve deployed sites, and offers zero-downtime.
+Meli uses [Caddy](https://caddyserver.com/) to serve deployed sites, and offers zero-downtime.